Skip to main content

 Login page customization

-You can customize the appearance of the login page’s side marketing panel from the Studio settings under Settings > Site > Login Page.
+You can customize the appearance of the login page’s side marketing panel from Studio under Website > Login Page.
 The following options are available:

 • Enabled — Toggle the marketing panel on or off.